hehomm/fairAI-project/README.md

 AIF360 dies not offer any postprocessing tools that work with regression models.

 ## Story

-possible options:
-- companies investing in building housing, businesses, or other infrastructure in the safest areas
+Companies investing in building housing, businesses, or other infrastructure in the safest areas.
+Unfairness then shows as

 ## Presentations